-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. repairs of such devices, and related supplies.
-You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization repairs of such devices, and related supplies.
-You pay these amounts until you reach the out- of-pocket maximum.
-Pulmonary Rehabilitation Services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Pulmonary Rehabilitation Services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$25 copayment for each Medicare-covered pulmonary rehabilitative visit.
 You pay these amounts until you reach the out- of-pocket maximum.
 Your provider may need to obtain prior authorization \$25 copayment for each Medicare-covered pulmonary rehabilitative visit.
 You pay these amounts until you reach the out- of-pocket maximum.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Real Appeal Weight Management Program \$0 copay; Start living a healthier and happier life with help from Real Appeal®, an online weight loss program available at no additional cost as part of your health plan benefits.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network <section-header></section-header> \$0 copay; Start living a healthier and happier life with help from Real Appeal[®], an online weight loss program available at no additional cost as part of your health plan benefits.
 Real Appeal is proven to help you achieve lifelong results, one small step at a time.
 By providing access to tools for goal setting and progress tracking, online group sessions led by a coach, a Success Kit delivered to your door, and a community of members to keep you motivated, Real Appeal delivers the support you need to lose weight successfully.
-Get started today at uhc.realappeal.com or call 1-844-924-7325, 8 a.m. - 9 p.m.
-CT, Monday - Friday, &amp; 10 a.m. - 6 p.m.
-CT, Saturday and Sunday Real Appeal is available at no additional cost to members with a BMI of 19 and higher.
+Get started today at uhc.realappeal.com or call 1-844-924-7325, TTY 711 Monday - Friday, 4 a.m. - 8 p.m.
+PT.
+Real Appeal is available at no additional cost to members with a BMI of 19 and higher.
 If you are pregnant, please speak with your primary care physician before joining the program.
-Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening per year for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert) There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.